Kunal Chopra

 What Are Rare Earth Minerals?

-Despite their name, rare earth minerals are not particularly rare in the Earth's crust.
-They comprise a group of 17 metallic elements in the periodic table: the 15 lanthanides, plus scandium and yttrium.
-The challenge lies not in their scarcity, but in their geochemical properties—these elements are rarely found in concentrated deposits and are typically dispersed within other minerals, making extraction and processing technically complex and environmentally demanding.
+Despite the name, rare earths are not scarce in the Earth's crust.
+They comprise 17 metallic elements: the 15 lanthanides plus scandium and yttrium.
+The challenge lies in extraction — these elements are dispersed within other minerals, making processing technically complex and environmentally demanding.

 Key Applications in Modern Manufacturing